Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 TGV Lyria links France to Switzerland and can travel at a maximum speed of 200 mph (320 km/h).
 Resulting from the collaboration between SNCF and SBB, TGV Lyria has three comfort classes on all trains.
 Standard (equivalent to the Second Class TGV, with comfortable seats), Standard 1ère (with more legroom and access to the SNCF show Grand Voyageur at the Gare de Lyon in Paris) and Business 1ère (available all week except Saturday, on some lines only).

-TGV INOUI, TGV Lyria, Intercity and TER classes from Basel to Vesoul
+What ICE, TGV Lyria, Intercity and TER classes are there from Basel to Vesoul?

-Compare the different travel classes offered by TGV INOUI, TGV Lyria, Intercity and TER when travelling from Basel to Vesoul.
+Compare the different travel classes offered by ICE, TGV Lyria, Intercity and TER when travelling from Basel to Vesoul.

-Onboard services on TGV INOUI, TGV Lyria, Intercity and TER
+What are the onboard services on ICE, TGV Lyria, Intercity and TER?

 Discover more about the onboard services offered on trains from Basel to Vesoul.